ikem-krueger/ikem-krueger.github.io/_posts/2024-02-23-linux-for-old-pc.md

 It runs very well for such an old netbook!

-## Thoughts
+## Future improvements

- - Is "cpufrequtils" really needed?
-Because "powertop" should automatically set the cpu governor to "ondemand".
+ - Is "cpufrequtils" really needed, because "powertop" should automatically set the cpu governor to "ondemand".
+ - Make use of "acer_ec.pl" to set fan profile to "silent".
+ - Some Firefox extensions are very useful: uBlock Origin, h264ify, I still don't care about cookies

 ### Links